Suspected leaker of secret Pentagon documents arraigned in Massachusetts

 Updated April 14, 2023 at 2:23 PM ET

-A federal judge in Boston has ordered the suspect in the recent leak of classified U.S. intelligence documents to remain in custody pending his detention hearing scheduled for next Wednesday, according to the U.S. attorney's office.
+A federal judge in Boston has ordered the suspect in the recent leak of classified U.S. intelligence documents to remain in custody pending his detention hearing scheduled for next Wednesday morning, according to the U.S. attorney's office.

 Suspect Jack Teixeira, 21, is a member of the Massachusetts Air National Guard.
 He was arrested at his home in Massachusetts Thursday.